NuGet/Home/accepted/2023/owner-author-pmui.md

 ## Summary

-A Trusted Owner is defined as a package owner that's indicated by a package source's [Search API](https://learn.microsoft.com/nuget/api/search-query-service-resource#search-result), as opposed to the free-form field in the `.nuspec`.
+A Known Owner is defined as a package owner that's indicated by a package source's [Search API](https://learn.microsoft.com/nuget/api/search-query-service-resource#search-result), as opposed to the free-form field in the `.nuspec`.

-Introduce a UI affordance to emphasize which package owners shown in the Packages Manager UI (PM UI) are trusted by the package source.
+Introduce a UI affordance to emphasize which package owners shown in the Packages Manager UI (PM UI) are known by the package source.
 In the case of the `nuget.org` package source, each owner will render with a hyperlink typically to the owner's profile page (eg, `'https://www.nuget.org/profiles/<owner name>'`).

-Only show `by <author>` when Trusted Owners are not provided by the selected package sources in PM UI.
+Only show `by <author>` when Known Owners are not provided by the selected package sources in PM UI.

 ## Motivation

 <!-- Why are we doing this?
 What pain points does this solve?
 What is the expected outcome? -->

-Customers need a clear understanding of who created a NuGet package in order to trust that package.
+Customers need a clear understanding of who created a NuGet package to be more confident the package they've found is correct.
 The term "owner" has become overloaded as NuGet has evolved, which has caused confusion.
 The "author" metadata is also misleading as it's a free-form text field which doesn't imply any verified credentials.

-Customers will be able to identify Trusted Owners of packages on the Browse Tab in the package list search results and in the package details pane of PM UI.
+Customers will be able to identify Known Owners of packages on the Browse Tab in the package list search results and in the package details pane of PM UI.

 ## Explanation